Become a Living Donor

 The main thrust of Lynn’s and my intent has been and will continue to be trying to create a curiosity about living kidney donations with the people we meet.
 Sharing what we’ve learned is our main goal, but it’s just a fact of life that donations will help us on our rides.

 Donations to The Organ Trail help cover the costs of lodging on the rides (although we try to stay with people who volunteer to host us), gas and wear and tear for our support vehicle and bicycle repairs/parts.
 In addition funds will be used for our website design and maintenance and to put on events like KidneyShare.
+We are also working on a documentary film of TOT 4.5, Lubbock, TX to Baton Rouge, LA, and some funds will go towards that as well.

 Any funds The Organ Trail does not use will help the non-profits that we’re partnering with to educate about the safety of living kidney donation, to advocate about the protections available to donors, and to empower those in renal failure with effective strategies of getting their message out to the world.